 - Buy second hand school uniforms from school if available.

 - Buy basics in school colours from Best and Less, Lowes and Big W.

 - Take advantage of free and low-cost school holiday activities at local libraries and art galleries, Newcastle Museum and Blackbutt Reserve.
 Be sure to check the Newy with Kids quarterly school holiday roundup article to find out what’s on.

 - Create a school holiday babysitting club.
 This is an easy way for a small group of parents to take turns minding each others kids for free thus saving not having to use annual leave days to look after kids.

-- Save money on after school activities by applying for the $100 NSW Active Kids Rebate for sports activities and $100 NSW Creative Kids Rebate for creative activities.
+- Save money on after school activities by applying for the $100 NSW Active Kids Rebate for sports activities (now offered twice a year) and $100 NSW Creative Kids Rebate for creative activities.